June 1, 2021

 If you’re looking to validate assumptions about your product (and you should be), an MVP is a critical component of your strategy.
 The term MVP was originally coined by Eric Ries as part of his Lean Startup Methodology, with a strong focus on validation.
 He says, “The minimum viable product is that version of a new product that allows a team to collect the maximum amount of validated learning about customers with the least effort.”

-While a minimum viable product was originally discussed by Ries in relation to startups, it’s still a valid and important tool for more established companies to test the viability of their product as well.
+While Ries discusses the minimum viable product in relation to startups, it’s still a valid and critical tool for more established companies to test the viability of their product as well.
 That said, an MVP will look different for startups vs. established companies.
 Bernie Doone, Director of Information Services at 3Pillar Global, points out that, “Viable for an established company will mean the product can generate revenue and ROI, while viability for a startup may solely be rapidly learning and iterating.
-For both, the common goal is establishing product market fit and self-funding products.”
+For both, the common goal is establishing product/market fit and self-funding products.”

 Key MVP Characteristics to Consider